alessiomarotta/mine-collector-sim/README.md

 Simulator of a mine collector robot, written in an evening from scratch for the university course of Software Engineering 2019.

-It makes developing an algorithm for a mine collector robot less time consuming using a virtual environment that mimics the real one, without using a physical robot for the task.
+It was made to make developing an algorithm for a mine collector robot less time consuming using a virtual environment that mimics the real one, without using a physical robot for the task.

 ## How to use